VincentVanlaer/mesa-school-labs/content/monday/lab-2.md

 	Grid1_num_rows = 2 ! divide plotting region into this many equal height rows
 ```
 For now, we do not need to add more rows or columns, the history panel shows the
-growth of the convective core is quite large anyways, so lets make it smaller.
+growth of the convective core is quite large anyways, so let us make it smaller.
 Can
 you identify the code block in *inlist_pgstar* that is telling the grid where to plot the history panel of convective core mass?
 If yes, change its column width from
 2 to 1.